dayveedaniel/BigData_Assignment/README.md

 cypher-shell -u neo4j -p 12345678 -f /import/scripts/load_data_neo4j.cypher
 ```

-If you encounter a `Java heap space Exception`, increase the memory settings in the Neo4J configuration file (`neo4j_data/conf/neo4j.conf`) by adding the following parameters:
+If you encounter a `Java heap space Exception`, increase the memory settings in the Neo4J configuration file (`neo4j_data/conf/neo4j.conf`) if you mounted the volume as in the docker compose file or cd into `neo4j/conf/neo4j.conf` and use a command line editor to add the following parameters:
 ```bash
 server.memory.heap.initial_size=3g
 server.memory.heap.max_size=4g